Keith Massie, President

 Jesse Manley specializes in ESRI-based GIS software and applications, modeling and presentation of geospatial data, and geospatial data management.
 He also has a strong background in land surveying and global positioning systems (GPS).
-Jesse is currently the GIS manager for GSI Water Solutions (http://www.gsiwatersolutions.com/) and has been with the firm since May of 2007.
-Prior to that, he worked as a GIS professional at various companies for 6 years.
+Jesse is currently a GIS Coordinator for Clark County, Washington (http://gis.clark.wa.gov/gishome/).
+Prior to that, he worked as a GIS professional at various private companies for 15 years.
 Jesse holds a Bachelor of Science degree in Geography and an Associate of Applied Science degree in GIS.

 Keith Massie first became involved with Northwest GIS User Group was with the 1992 Conference at Welches, by Mount Hood in Oregon.
 I was the Program Chair.
 In 1996, along with Mark Bosworth of Metro, I Co-Chaired the first Skamania Conference.
 I then Chaired a second Skamania Conference in 2000.

 For the past six years, I have also been active with Oregon & Southwest Washington URISA, serving as Conference Co-Chair for the 2010, 2011, and 2012 GIS In Action conferences in Portland.
 My greatest achievement with the GIS In Action conference was to lead a conference committee that turned a loss of $4,000 in 2009 into a profit of $14,000 in 2011.
 It truly was a group effort.